Breast milk storage: Do's and don'ts

 What kind of container should I use to store expressed breast milk?

-If you plan to store breast milk for three days or less, you can also use a plastic bag designed for milk collection and storage.
-While economical, plastic bags aren't recommended for long-term breast milk storage because they may spill, leak and become contaminated more easily than hard-sided containers.
-Also, certain components of breast milk may adhere to the soft plastic bags during long-term breast milk storage, which could deprive your baby of essential nutrients.
-If you use breast milk storage bags, place them in containers for greater protection in the refrigerator and freezer.
+Before expressing or handling breast milk, wash your hands with soap and water.
+Then store the expressed milk in a clean, capped glass or hard plastic container.
+You can also use special plastic bags designed for milk collection and storage.
+Keep in mind that breast milk storage bags aren't generally recommended for long-term storage because they might spill, leak and become contaminated more easily than hard-sided containers.
+For extra protection, you can place the bags in a hard plastic food storage container with a tightly sealed lid.
+Also, certain components of breast milk might adhere to the soft plastic bags during long-term breast milk storage, which could deprive your baby of essential nutrients.

 What's the best way to store expressed breast milk?